The Mowbray Legacy2025-01-06T12:59:31+00:00

 The Mowbray Legacy

-This book, fully revised and reprinted, begins with the Norman Conquest and ends with the death in 1481 of Lady Anne Mowbray, the last of her line and child-bride of one of the Princes in the Tower.
+The Mowbray Legacy, initially intended for local interest only, has attracted attention from many parts of the world.
+Fully revised and reprinted, it begins with the Norman Conquest and ends with the death in 1481 of Lady Anne Mowbray, the last of her line and child-bride of one of the Princes in the Tower.

 It offers an overview of the entire Mowbray dynasty, the original Dukes of Norfolk, who figured prominently in English history in the middle ages and were the ancestors of the Howard family, the current Dukes of Norfolk.